+ELECTRIC POWER SUPPLY REPUTATION

-Perception of stakeholders as a result of failing to meet their expectations and dissemination of the event in communication channels and social networks.
+Energy not supplied (ENS) as a result of the Perception of stakeholders as a result of

+possible event. failing to meet their expectations and

+dissemination of the event in

+communication channels and social

+networks.

+ACHIEVEMENT OF BASIC STRATEGIES ECONOMIC LOSS

+Degree of impact on the achievement of Impact on the income statement, after

+basic strategies. corporate income tax.